Colorado Territory (film)

 film noir directed by Raoul Walsh and starring Joel McCrea, Virginia Mayo, and Dorothy Malone.
 Written by Edmund H. North and John Twist, and based on the novel High Sierra by W.R.
-Burnett, the film is about an outlaw who is sprung from jail to help pull one last railroad job.
+Burnett, the film is about outlaw Wes McQueen who is sprung from jail to help pull one last railroad job.

 This version is a remake of the 1941 crime film High Sierra starring Ida Lupino and Humphrey Bogart, also directed by Walsh.
 The story was remade for a third time in 1955 as I Died a Thousand Times with Jack Palance and Shelley Winters.

 Plot

-Notorious outlaw Wes McQueen (Joel McCrea) breaks out of jail and heads off to the Colorado Territory to meet the man who arranged the escape, his old friend Dave Rickard (Basil Ruysdael).
+Notorious outlaw Wes McQueen breaks out of jail and heads off to the Colorado Territory to meet the man who arranged the escape, his old friend Dave Rickard.
 Along the way, the stagecoach he is riding in is attacked by a gang of robbers.
-When the driver and guard are both killed, McQueen kills or drives off the remaining gunmen, earning the gratitude of the other passengers, dreamer Fred Winslow (Henry Hull) and his daughter Julie Ann (Dorothy Malone).
+When the driver and guard are both killed, McQueen kills or drives off the remaining gunmen, earning the gratitude of the other passengers, dreamer Fred Winslow and his daughter Julie Ann.
 Winslow has bought a ranch sight unseen and looks forward to making his fortune.

-McQueen arrives at the ghost town of Todos Santos, where Reno Blake (John Archer) and Duke Harris (James Mitchell) are waiting for him, along with Reno's part-Indian girlfriend, Colorado Carson (Virginia Mayo).
+McQueen arrives at the ghost town of Todos Santos, where Reno Blake and Duke Harris are waiting for him, along with Reno's part-Indian girlfriend, Colorado Carson.
 After looking them over (and not liking what he sees), he heads off to a nearby town to meet an ailing Rickard, who asks McQueen to pull off one last big train robbery so they can both retire.

-With the exception of Rickard, McQueen distrusts everybody else in the gang, including ex-private detective Pluthner (Harry Woods), who recruited Reno and Duke, and Homer Wallace (Ian Wolfe), the railroad informant.
+With the exception of Rickard, McQueen distrusts everybody else in the gang, including ex-private detective Pluthner, who recruited Reno and Duke, and Homer Wallace, the railroad informant.
 McQueen wants to go straight, but agrees to do the job out of gratitude and friendship.

 While waiting for the robbery, McQueen decides to keep Colorado with him to avoid stirring up trouble between Duke and Reno.
 Although Colorado falls for him and tells him so, McQueen still dreams of marrying Julie Ann and settling down.
 When he visits the Winslow ranch, he finds it a poor, arid place.
 Winslow warns him that Julie Ann loves Randolph, a rich man back east.
 Winslow took her away because Randolph would never have married so far beneath him socially.
 McQueen, however, is undeterred.